 • Disability Living Allowance

-Benefit fraud is a criminal offence and may result in prosecution.
+Benefit fraud is a criminal offence and individuals found guilty can face penalties, including fines and imprisonment.

 Common types of benefit fraud